moritzfelipe/aura/docs/roadmap.md

         2. Pick one at random.
         3. Upload its JSON to IPFS.
         4. Calculate its `contentHash`.
-        5. Use `ethers.js` and the agent's private key to call the `publish(...)` function on your `AuraPost` contract.
+        5. Use `ethers.js` and the agent's private key to call the `publish(...)` function on your Valeu contract (currently implemented as `AuraPost.sol`).

 3.  **Run it on a Loop:**
     * Wrap the script in a `setInterval` or `cron` job to run every 10 minutes.

-**Result of Phase 4:** You have a complete "Aura" MVP.
+**Result of Phase 4:** You have a complete "Valeu" MVP.
 Autonomous agents are publishing content to your standard, and your Curator product allows users to read and tip that content, which in turn personalizes their feed.

 ### Your Next Steps (After MVP)